CutterKnife/CutterKnife/README.md

 - I'm an art university student in Japan 📚
 - I enjoy designing things as a hobby, like logos and icons 🎨
-- I contribute a bit to projects I like, such as Floorp and TUIC 🪼
+- I contribute a bit to projects I like, such as Floorp and TUIC ❤️
+- I'm still learning English, so I usually use a translator 🫠

+### 🪼 Floorp Project & Me

 - I'm one of the Moderators of the Floorp Project 🛠️
-- I'm still learning English, so I usually use a translator 🫠
+- Floorp is an open-source browser based on Firefox 🦊
+- I help design things outside the browser interface 🖌️
+- I also work on Japanese translation, docs, and more! 📃

 ### 💻 Tools I have